mathspp/mathspp/pages/02.blog/04.pydonts/assignment-expressions-and-the-walrus-operator/item.en.md

 doesn't hurt the readability of the function and, in my opinion, improves it.
 Feel free to disagree, of course, as this is not an objective matter.

-## Reuse Computations in List Comprehensions
+## Reuse computations in list comprehensions

 Suppose you are writing a list comprehension with an `if` filter, but the filter test in the